Real-Time Data Exchange (RTDE) Guide

 The package should contain all desired output variables.

-The variable names is a list of comma separated variable name strings.
+The variable names are a comma-separated list of variable name strings.

 Return